Workshops 'STEM&You'

 -

-- Electronics and analogue computing: The workshop explains that analogue electronic circuits have the capacity to emulate mathematical systems or linear physical models, such as sums, subtractions, integrals and derivatives.
+- Electronics and Analogue Computing: The workshop explains that analogue electronic circuits have the capacity to emulate mathematical systems and linear physical models, such as sums, subtractions, integrals, and derivatives.
 It shows how an analogue circuit can be used to represent a linear equation of the type y=ax + b.

 -